mhosseinkarimi/RIS-aided_Integrated_sensing_and_communication/README.md

 - Weighted-sum methods are prone to **imbalanced trade-offs**, especially at high SNRs
 - Optimized RIS phases significantly outperform random and constant phase configurations

----

-## Future Work

-- Extend to **multi-user** ISAC scenarios with realistic resource constraints
-- Apply **machine learning** for RIS optimization in imperfect CSI conditions
-- Conduct **experimental validation** and test with real-world hardware

----